giovanniguidi/FCN-keras/README.md

 - trainers: trainer classes

-- utils: various utilities, including the one to generate the labels
+- utils: various utilities, including the one to generate the labels.json

 ## Input